clemkoa/clemkoa.github.io/_posts/2022-01-31-code-signing.markdown

 3. With the public key in the certificate, decrypt the signed hash that was bundled with the files
 4. Check both hashes are equal

 On top of that a timestamp is added during signing so that the signature stays valid even if the certificate has expired since the signature.
+See [Appendix 1](#appendix1) for more information on trusted timestamping.

 ![Digital signature verification](/assets/images/code_signing/Private_key_signing.svg){:style="width:300px;display:block; margin-left:auto; margin-right:auto;"}
 <center>Alice signs a message by adding the encrypted hash to the message.
 Bob verifies it with Alice's public key.</center><br/>